khaouitiabdelhakim/Tasky-Lecture-02-Html-Css-Js/readme.md

 Your support motivates me to continue providing helpful resources.
 Thank you for your appreciation! 🌟🚀💖😊👍

-If you'd like to support further, consider buying me a coffee:
+If you'd like to support further, consider buying us a coffee:
 ```
 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20A%20Coffee--yellow.svg?style=for-the-badge&logo=buy-me-a-coffee)](https://www.buymeacoffee.com/kh.abdelhakim)